-The following has been taken from our Behaviour Support Policy which can be viewed on the Policy Page.
+The following has been taken from Appendix 4 of our Behaviour Support Policy which can be viewed on the Policy Page.

 The Rise will use exclusion (fixed term or permanent) only as a last resort.